 You may not be thrilled at the prospect of spending the summer before your senior year on college applications.
 But getting going in June after your junior year and committing to a few exercises over the summer will be like spring training for summer athletes.
 By the time you get to August, when you’re drafting your Common App Essay and your secondary essays in full, you will be warmed up, and much of the hardest work—that is, the reflection, figuring out what you want to say—will be done for you.

-(Bonus: starting early will also give you time to hand a strong draft of your essay to the teachers from whom you plan to request recommendation letters.
+(Bonus: starting early will also give you time to hand a strong draft of your essay to the teachers from whom you plan to request letters of recommendation for college.
 If your recommenders know what you’re saying about yourself, they can help tell the same story about you—only from a different perspective.
 This is crucial because your application is a chance to offer not only the facts about you but also a narrative of you—a sense of who you are, how you move through the world, and what you hope to become.
 That means each component of your application—your Common App personal statement, your supplemental college essays, your teacher recommendations, the classes you’ve taken—is a kind of episode in the story.)

 But, we’ve offered some adjusted timelines lower down in case you don’t have the whole summer to work with.

 Brainstorming essay topics and working with prompts (2-3 weeks)

 Review the Common App questions and identify which ones get your juices flowing.
 You can also use our expanded prompts to help you brainstorm and freewrite over the summer.
 We’re starting with Common App Essay Prompt #7, since it is the broad, general question.
 Then we’ll circle back and go through #s 1-6.

 Prompt 7.
 Share an essay on any topic of your choice.
 It can be one you've already written, one that responds to a different prompt, or one of your own design.